-FARM Compartmentalization AUDIT CI Procedures, and Requ sclaimer: This checklist is to be used at the initial ins each individual component within a compartment. uirement :s Legend E: Egg Depot F: Farm H: Hatchery M: Feedmill O: Office Company Nam e: Instructions: Please answer yes/no for each answer.
+FARM Compartmentalization AUDIT Cl Procedures, and Requ sclaimer: This checklist is to be used at the initial ins each individual component within a compartment.
+Legend E: Egg Depot F: Farm H: Hatchery M: Feedmill O: Office Company Nam e: Instructions: Please answer yes/no for each answer.
 If the item is not applicable, mark NA.
-Comments are highly useful and Company Addr Date of Inspect No for ould be made when appropriate. ote: Categories marked with triple asterisks () arund in one of these categories are considered majo tegories with no asterisks are considered minor and r, resulting i n automatic compartment failure.
-Noncompliances in Requirements / Procedures Criteria Verification Method Protocols (Y/N/NA) Training (Y/N/NA) Compliance (Y/N/NA) Additional Comments / Recommended Corrective Action Physical Requirements Location Method Livestock Exclusion F When livestock are present, they are separated from the controlled access zone by a fence.
+Comments are highly useful and Company Addr Date of Inspect No for should be made when appropriate.
+Note: Categories marked with triple asterisks () are considered part of the AI Clean Program.
+Any noncompliances found in one of these categories are considered major, resulting in automatic compartment failure.
+Noncompliances in categories with no asterisks are considered minor and corrective action should be requested.
+Requirements / Procedures Criteria Verification Method Protocols (Y/N/NA) Training (Y/N/NA) Compliance (Y/N/NA) Additional Comments / Recommended Corrective Action Physical Requirements Location Method Livestock Exclusion F When livestock are present, they are separated from the controlled access zone by a fence.
 Perimeter Vehicular and Personnel Exclusion F A biosecure zone barrier surrounds the biosecure zone.
 Signage F Signs indicating unauthorized entry of persons and/or vehicles is prohibited are posted at the entrance to the controlled access zone.
-Unauthorized Entry Signs indicating unauthorized entry of persons and/or vehicles is prohibited are posted at the entrance to the biosecure zone.
+Unauthorized Entry F Signs indicating unauthorized entry of persons and/or vehicles is prohibited are posted at the entrance to the biosecure zone.
 Barriers F Egg holding rooms have barriers in place to prevent unauthorized entry.

 Requirements / Procedures Criteria Verification Method Protocols (Y/N/NA) Training (Y/N/NA) Compliance (Y/N/NA) Additional Comments / Recommended Corrective Action Physical Requirements Location Method Wildlife and F Buildings are designed and built to deter and prevent entry of wildlife, pests, and companion animals.
 Pests F Water systems are designed and built to deter and prevent entry of wildlife and pests.
 Construction Biosecure Zone F Each entrance to the biosecure zone is locked or controlled at all times.
 Materials F Buildings within the biosecure zones are constructed of durable, moisture proof materials and are able to withstand routine cleaning and disinfection.
 Management Procedures Controlled Access Zone Policy F,O Authorized personnel and vehicles only enter the controlled access zone after meeting companyestablished sanitation procedures.
 F Dedicated vehicles, if in use, do not leave the controlled access zone.
 F Egg holding rooms have procedures in place to prevent unauthorized entry.
 F Farm is managed to deter wildlife and pests from the controlled access zone.
 Biosecurity In Periods of High Risk F,O Entrance to the controlled access zone is locked or controlled at all times during periods of high risk.
 F Authorized personnel only enter the biosecure zone after meeting company-established sanitation procedures.
-Biosecure Zone Policy F A whole-body shower and change of clothing and footwear occurs before entry into the biosecure zone. , F Before entering the biosecure zone, all vehicles follow company-established cleaning and sanitizing procedures on the interior and exterior of the vehicle.
+Biosecure Zone Policy F A whole-body shower and change of clothing and footwear occurs before entry into the biosecure zone.
+F Before entering the biosecure zone, all vehicles follow company-established cleaning and sanitizing procedures on the interior and exterior of the vehicle.